Backyard Deer Deterrents: the dirt on keeping deer out of your garden without breaking the bank.

 It's unclear if this is strong enough to create a banging sound, but the movement is worthy of more research.

-Posted late Wednesday morning, June 9th, 2010 Tags: deer deterrent
+Posted Wednesday afternoon, June 9th, 2010 Tags: deer deterrent

 weed obstruction notes